 Bleached Flour vs. Unbleached Flour

 White flour, specifically refined white flour, is sometimes treated by bleaching, either with chlorine or benzoyl peroxide.
 Not only does bleaching add a chemical layer to the flour, but it damages the starch and protein content of the flour.
 Bleached flour uses bleaching agents to speed up the flour’s aging process, which otherwise would occur naturally through a curing process.
-The bleaching process results in a whiter, finer-grain flour with a softer texture, and bleached white flour absorbs more liquid than unbleached white flours, and rise better than whole wheat flours.
+The bleaching process results in a whiter, finer-grain flour with a softer texture, and bleached white flour absorbs more liquid than unbleached white flour, and rises better than whole wheat flour.

 Types of Wheat Flour

 To make matters even more confusing, there are many different varieties of wheat flour available.
-The difference in these varieties lies in the different class of grain flour, or blend of classes, grain parts and additives (or lack of) used to create them:
+The difference in these varieties lies in the different classes of grain flour, or blend of classes, grain parts, and additives (or lack of) used to create them: